 The International Computer and Information Literacy Study (ICILS) was first conducted in 2013 by the International Association for the Evaluation of Educational Achievement (IEA), an independent, international cooperative of national research agencies, and was conducted again in 2018.
-ICILS is a computer-based international assessment of eighth-grade students.
-The study measures international differences in students’ computer and information literacy (CIL): their ability to use computers to investigate, create, participate, and communicate at home, at school, in the workplace, and in the community.
-Starting in 2018, participating countries also had an option for their students to complete an assessment of computational thinking (CT).
+ICILS is a computer-based international assessment of 8th-grade students.

 What does ICILS assess?

 ICILS 2018 assesses two dimensions of an individual's skills with information communications technologies.
-The first dimension, CIL, focuses on understanding computer use, gathering information, producing information, and digitally communicating.
-The second dimension, CT, focuses on conceptualizing problems and operationalizing solutions.
+The first dimension, computer and information literacy, focuses on understanding computer use, gathering information, producing information, and communicating digitally.
+The second dimension, computational thinking, focuses on conceptualizing problems and operationalizing solutions.

-Computer and Information Literacy (CIL) is defined in the ICILS 2018 Assessment Framework as "an individual's ability to use computers to investigate, create, and communicate in order to participate effectively at home, at school, in the workplace, and in society" (Fraillon, Ainley, Schulz, Duckworth and Friedman 2018).
+Computer and Information Literacy (CIL) is defined in the ICILS 2018 Assessment Framework as "an individual's ability to use computers to investigate, create, and communicate in order to participate effectively at home, at school, in the workplace, and in society" (Fraillon et al., 2018).